artem-kurchenko/CanvasGame/README.md

 - No specific design \ theme style.
 Just basic CSS
 - Typings are not defined everywhere
 - Not all Game props can be changed via the React State
 - Core classes (Game, Ball descendants ) don't use private fields
+- No specific Style rules in code